 Please be aware that some collections are subject to copyright restrictions by law and so we ask that you consult our staff before undertaking your own copying.

-If you are unable to visit us in Wagga Wagga, our Reference Archivist can provide advice on collections and assistance with research via phone, email or post.
+If you are unable to visit us in Wagga Wagga, our Reference Archivist can provide assistance with research via phone, email or post, and undertake short research enquiries for a fee.

 In making a formal request to the Reference Archivist, you should include all relevant details to your request, including what you already know and what records you have tried.
 This will help to focus our attention on how we can assist you and will avoid duplicating what you already have.

-We will advise you of any costs involved before proceeding with your enquiry.
+We will advise you of any costs involved before proceeding with your research enquiry.
 Credit card facilities are available for payment.
-A research fee will be charged in one of two ways, depending upon the information you have given us:
+A research fee will be charged in one of two ways, depending upon the information you have given us and the complexity of the research:

 A flat fee of $22 where exact dates and references are provided.